alexrudy/AstroObject/README.md

     - Uniform `KeyError` formatting support.
     - Simulator differentiates between stages which have been satisfied (`complete`) and stages which have actually run (`done`).
     - Simulator stage dependents will always run in simulator-registration order.
+* 0.3.3
+    - Stages provide description from function's docstring if no description is given.
+    - Default keyword is used to set default stage operation.